DarioBianco/notes/Web Development - Angela Yu.md

 The next function is called to carry on with handling an incoming request after activating our middleware/function (E.g., proceed to another middleware function that may be installed/the next app.use()).
 Our middleware only logs a message including the request method.

-If you want requests to be authenticated, you'll need to consider the order of running middleware.
+<u>If you want requests to be authenticated, you'll need to consider the order of running middleware.</u>

 ```js
 import { dirname } from "path";